-Without registering at the U.S. Department of Education's online site for e-Grants, prospective applicants can obtain a PDF copy of the application package they are seeking by following these steps.
-These instructions only apply to the e-Grants site, not to the Grants.gov site:
+Without registering at the U.S. Department of Education's online site for G5, prospective applicants can obtain a PDF copy of the application package they are seeking by visiting: www.g5.gov.

 A student is eligible to receive a fellowship if he or she meets all of the following criteria:

 Please review the Fulbright-Hays Doctoral Dissertation Research Abroad Frequently Asked Questions for more information.

 A final report is due from each fellow 90 days after the end of the grant period.
 Students should contact their institution's project director for electronic reporting instructions.

 For further information visit the United States Department of Education's Fulbright-Hays, or contact Joanna Kukielka-Blaser.